tuqqu/oxide-lang/README.md

 ```

 Struct implementation starts with `impl` keyword.
-While struct declaration defines its properties, struct implementation defines its methods and constants.
+While struct declaration defines its properties, struct implementation defines its methods, static methods and constants.

 * `self` keyword can be used inside methods and points to the current struct instance. i.e `self.field`
-* `Self` (capitalised) keyword can be used inside methods to point to the current struct name, i.e. `Self::CONSTANT`
+* `Self` (capitalised) keyword can be used inside methods to point to the current struct name, i.e. `Self::CONSTANT` or `Self::static_method(x)`, it can be used as a type as well `let p: Self = Self { .. };`

-You can make method or constant public with a `pub` keyword.
-Public methods or constants can be accessed from outside scope.
+You can make methods and constants public with a `pub` keyword.
+Public methods and constants can be accessed from outside scope.

+Methods with `self` as the first argument are instance methods.
+Methods without it are static methods.

 ```rust
 impl Star {